-Abdul Al Tayib, E-Commerce Operations Team Leader, Travis Perkins
+Abdul Al Tayib, E-Commerce Operations Team Leader, Travis Perkins plc

-“This was our first serious foray into online, so as you can expect, it didn’t run smoothly at first,” E-Commerce Operations Team Leader, Abdul al Tayib explains.
-“We suffered from an unprecedented number of service errors and were dealing with website outages of up to two hours on a regular basis.
-We had no way of monitoring performance, so we’d often only learn that there was a problem when customers rang in to complain.”
+“This was our first serious foray into online, and we really experienced challenges in keeping up with the business growth” E-Commerce Operations Team Leader, Abdul al Tayib explains.
+“With large numbers of customers on the site, we were dealing with website outages and degraded service for our customers.
+We had no way of monitoring performance, so we’d often only learn that there was a problem when customers services rang in to complain.”

-Dynatrace was able to get Travis Perkins up and running fast through its cloud and professional services: “Our website is already hosted in AWS, so we were up and running on Dynatrace’s SaaS solution within hours,” says Tayib.
+Dynatrace was able to get Travis Perkins plc up and running fast through its cloud and professional services: “Our website is already hosted in AWS, so we were up and running on Dynatrace’s SaaS solution within hours,” says Tayib.
 “The Dynatrace team remained on-site over the following weeks to provide support and training to help us build out the custom dashboards that we needed to support our operations.
 The additional training helped our team to develop a high-level of understanding of the technology, meaning we were able to gain the full value from day one.”

 Dynatrace integrates Artificial Intelligence and automation capabilities, so Travis Perkins can examine thousands of pieces of performance data and instantly pinpoint the root cause of any problems.
 This is helping Travis Perkins to fix issues before users are impacted: “Moving from being reactive to proactive is a key goal for us and the AI capabilities of Dynatrace have exceeded what we thought was possible.
 We are now able to spot problems and identify the precise configuration change needed to stabilize the website before customers feel any impact,” explains Tayib.